 “The average rate of immigration from Nepal to the USA is 4000 every year”.

-Here is a data of Nepalese immigrant’s number who entered USA through DV lottery visa from 2008 to 2018.
+Here is the data of the Nepalese immigrant’s number who entered the USA through a DV lottery visa from 2008 to 2018.

 Source: travel dot state dot gov.

-Source: International Education and the US Department of State Bureau of Educational and Cultural Affair.
+Source: International Education and the US Department of State Bureau of Educational and Cultural Affairs.

 How Many Nepalese are in the USA? – Latest Research